cognitedata/oryx/README.md

 ## Extending Oryx

-It's easy to extend Oryx with your own context builders and HTTP handlers.
-Everything is functions so you can easily add your own context builders and HTTP handlers.
+It's easy to extend Oryx with your own custom context builders and HTTP handlers.
+Everything is functions, so you can easily add your own context builders and HTTP handlers.

 ### Custom Context Builders